 Use small diamonds next to animatable properties to add keyframes.
 The keyframe will appear at the Playhead position on the timeline.

-Keyframe diamonds also appear in the Timeline pane for any animated properties.
-Click the Add Keyframe button to add more keyframes to an animated property.
+Keyframe diamonds also appear in the Timeline pane.
+You can click the Add Keyframe button to add more keyframes to an animated property.

-Tip: The best practice is use the keyframe diamonds the Properties pane to add the starting keyframes, then use the diamonds in the Timeline pane for any other keyframes of the same property.
+Tip: The best practice is to use the keyframe diamonds the Properties pane to add the starting keyframes, then use the diamonds in the Timeline pane for other keyframes of the same property.

 Using the Add Keyframe Menu

-Another way to add keyframes is use the Add Keyframe menu which appears when you do either of the following:
+Another way to add keyframes is using the Add Keyframe menu which appears when you do either of the following: